-There are 18 waypoints over the course of the hike.
+There are 18 waypoints throughout the hike.
 Each takes between 5 and 8 minutes to discuss before moving on.
 If you would like a shorter route, feel free to skip or condense some of the waypoints.

-GPS coordinates are on this sheet next to each waypoint.
+GPS coordinates are listed after the name of the waypoint.
 For ease of access, a digital map was created.
 It is easiest to use on the app Gaia GPS.